 Ronda is so beautiful that your main goal should just be to walk as much of the city as possible, taking in all the fabulous viewpoints and historical attractions.
 Still, it doesn’t hurt to have a list to make sure you don’t miss any of the main things to see or any of the Ronda tourist attractions.

 1. Wander the Old Town

 Located on the south side of the gorge, La Ciudad (Old Town) is a narrow maze of old alleys and iconic whitewashed Moorish buildings.
 There are also several photogenic old mansions along the edge of the gorge on the west side of the Puento Nuevo.

 Meanwhile, on the east side of Puente Nuevo you can descend the steep streets to reach some great old churches as well as Puente Viejo (Old Bridge) and Puente Romano/Arabe (Roman/Arabic Bridge).
-Of all the exceptional places to wander in Ronda, La Ciudad is definitely the most atmospheric.
+Of all the exceptional places to wander, La Ciudad is definitely the most atmospheric.